 successful learners who enjoy learning, make progress and achieve

 confident individuals who are able to live safe, healthy and fulfilling lives

 responsible citizens who make a positive contribution to society

-The importance of design and technology:
+The importance of Creative Computing and Technology:

 To combine practical and technological skills with creative thinking to design and make products and systems that meet human needs.

-- They learn to use current technologies and consider the impact of future technological developments.
+Learn to use current technologies and consider the impact of future technological developments.

 Working in stimulating contexts that provide a range of opportunities and draw on the local ethos, community and wider world, students identify needs and opportunities.

-- They respond with ideas, products and systems, challenging expectations where appropriate.
+Respond with ideas, products and systems, challenging expectations where appropriate.

 They combine practical and intellectual skills with an understanding of aesthetic, technical, cultural, health, social, emotional, economic, industrial and environmental issues.
 As they do so, they evaluate present and past design and technology, and it uses and effects.
 Through design and technology students develop confidence in using practical skills and become discriminating users of products, applying their creative thinking and learn to innovate.

-Mrs B Wood (Technician)
+Mrs B Wood - Technology Technician

 Computing is taught to all students at Key Stage 3 and is an option choice at Key Stage 4.

-Mrs Z Freemen (Curriculum Leader Creative Computing & Technology)
+Mrs Z Freemen - Curriculum Leader Creative Computing & Technology